Natural additives lend their own special qualities by adding natures own nutrients and

 - Australian Black Clay clay soothes irritation and draws out impurities from the skin, helping clear blemishes.
 Its healing powers are attributed to its rich oxygen and mineral content.
 It draws out toxins like a magnet which helps rid skin of chemicals absorbed from everyday exposure to pollution.
 Black clay is often used in face and body masks to stimulate circulation, remove dead skin cells, absorb excess oil and improve skin tone.

 Bentonite Clay is derived from naturally occurring volcanic ash sediments here in the US.
 When mixed with water, it becomes very slippery, almost gel-like.
 Good for all skin types, it is commonly used in shaving soaps to make the razor slippery to avoid cuts to the skin.
 It also makes an invigorating body or face mask.
-Great for treating problem skin and poison ivy, clays are also reputed to naturally cleanse pores.
+Bentonite has astringent properties which helps shrink enlarged pores due to the accumulation of oil and dirt in the skin.
+It provides gentle exfoliation which helps naturally cleanse and unclog pores.
+Bentonite is useful for treating problem skin, acne and poison ivy.
 When used in natural deodorants, nutrient-rich bentonite clay helps absorb sweat naturally.
 Clay gives soap a smooth silky lather.
 In hair care, bentonite clay draws out impurities, restores hair’s natural balance and helps remove product buildup on the hair and scalp.

 China White Kaolin Clay, also called kaolin clay or white clay, is one of the mildest and purest of all clays.
 It can be used on even the most sensitive skin.
 Since it does not draw oils from the skin, it can be used on dry skin and is often used in fine face powders.
 The very fine, naturally absorbent texture gently cleans, exfoliates, and eliminates clogged pores, while improving circulation.
 White China clay is soothing, cleansing, hydrating, detoxifying, and gives soap a smooth creamy lather.
 In hair care, gentle and rich in silica, kaolin clay helps clean scalp without drying.
 It calms inflammation and helps moisturize dry, brittle hair.
 It improves circulation in the scalp and removes dirt and impurities from the hair follicles which helps strengthens the roots.